TomaszRewak/C-sharp-console-gui-framework/README.md

 }
 ```

-The `IInputListener` interface is not only restricted for classes that implement the `IControl` interface and can be used to define any custom (user defined) controllers that manage application's behavior.
+The `IInputListener` interface is not only restricted for classes that implement the `IControl` interface but can also be used to define any custom (user defined) controllers that manage application behavior.

 #### Forms

 As you might have noticed, there is no general purpose `Form` control available in this framework.
 That’s because it’s very hard to come up with a design that would fit all needs.
-Of course such obstacle is not a good reason on its own, but at the same time it’s extremely easy to implement a tailor made form controller within the target application itself.
+Of course such an obstacle is not a good reason on its own, but at the same time it’s extremely easy to implement a tailor made form controller within the target application itself.
 Here is an example:

 ```csharp
 class FromController : IInputListener